lsshym/large-file-upload/README.md

 ### `generateFileFingerprint`

-Calculates the hash of the given file in chunks.
+Generates a fast deterministic fingerprint for the given file by sampling chunks.
+This is useful for quick file identification, but it is not a full-file integrity hash.
+Use `generateFileMd5` when a complete MD5 is required.

 **Parameters**: